To submit an article online, and to check the status of your submission, you need to have an account with Elem Sci Anth

 An inherent principle of publication is that others should be able to replicate and build upon the authors’ published claims.
-Therefore, we require that all major datasets associated with an article be made freely and widely available, unless there are clear reasons and agreement from an Editor-in-Chief to restrict access.
-Datasets should be archived in an appropriate, subject-specific public archive, or in an institutional repository.
+Therefore, we require that all datasets associated with an article be made openly available, unless there are clear reasons and agreement from an Editor-in-Chief to restrict access.
+Datasets should be archived and published in UC Press Dash (a free, robust data publishing platform developed by the University of California Curation Center) or another stable domain-specific on general repository.
 The Directory of Open Access Repositories provides a searchable list of over 2,000 OA repositories.

-For more information, please see our guidelines on Supplemental Material & Data.
+For more information, including how to use Dash, please see our guidelines on Supplemental Material & Data.

 Submissions to Elementa must meet the following requirements to be considered for publication: